tushar-sharma/tushar-sharma.github.io/_posts/2023-12-29-introduction-apache-kafka.md.md

 ### Consumer Offset

 Kafka keeps track of the offset at which a consumer group has been reading data.
 These offsets are crucial for ensuring that consumers pick up where they left off in the event of failures or restarts.
-The offsets are stored in a Kafka topic aptly named __consumer_offsets, making them accessible for Kafka's internal bookkeeping and ensuring that consumers maintain data consistency and progress.
+The offsets are stored in a Kafka topic aptly named `__consumer_offsets`, making them accessible for Kafka's internal bookkeeping and ensuring that consumers maintain data consistency and progress.

 ### Producer